European School of Strasbourg: Legal status

 The school received its initial status as an Accredited European School from the Board of Governors of the European Schools in November 2009, and received accreditation to offer the European Baccalaureate programme in May 2013.

 EES is recognized as a public school under French law, with an agreement with the European Union obliging it to prioritise, for enrollment purposes, the children of EU staff, in return for the receipt of funds proportional to the number of children of EU staff enrolled in the school.

 Multilingual curriculum

 Students at the European School of Strasbourg must enrol in either the English, French or German sections of the school.
 Students enrolled in the school are generally instructed in the language of the respective section.
 Students must then choose from either English, French or German for their second language, which becomes the language of instruction for the History, Geography and Ethics curriculum from the third-year secondary.
 Students are also expected to take a third language upon entering the secondary school.

+The school is famous for having a great diversity in ethnic groups and nationalities.
 In 2019, students enrolled in the school represented 48 different nationalities, while teachers represented 13 different nationalities.